yonzay/Helm_Assessment/README.md

 `users.offset` is offset by -1.

-If successful the status code is 200 and returns a JSON object containing an array of the fetched data, the only time an array is not returned if the query is a `self_query`.
+If successful the status code is 200 and returns a JSON object containing an array of the fetched data, the only time an array is not returned is if the query is a `self_query`.

 ```json
 {